 - Communications between the data processor and controller

-- Research for content marketing services, for example I may need to search for your company based upon a business address you have given me
+- Research for content marketing services, for example, we may need to search for your company based upon a business address you have given us.

-Data is stored within a secure email network as operated by 1and1.
+Data is stored within a secure email network as operated by LazenbyBrown Digital.

 How your data is processed prior to agreeing a work contract

-Those enquiring about my services can get in touch with me via email at email@example.com, via mobile at 07447233094 or via contact form.
+Those enquiring about our services can get in touch via email at firstname.lastname@example.org, via mobile at 07447233094 or via our contact form.
 Any communications via social media will be classed as information that is in the public domain and therefore any profile names/handles etc. will not classify as ‘personal’ data.

-When contacting me through a contact form, your personal details are sent to the abovementioned email address.
+When contacting us through a contact form, your personal details are sent to the abovementioned email address.
 These are then stored indefinitely and are classed as legitimate business interest as you, the data controller, have made the enquiry.
-Therefore it is lawful for me to contact you on the grounds that you have given consent by enquiring about my business.
-The same rules apply if you contact me via telephone or email; your details are stored and I will use these to contact you only in regard to forthcoming projects.
+Therefore it is lawful for us to contact you on the grounds that you have given consent by enquiring about our business.
+The same rules apply if you contact us via telephone or email; your details are stored and we will use these to contact you only in regard to forthcoming projects.

 Please note, your name will not be added to any mailing lists, nor will any of your personal details, under any circumstances, be passed on to third parties.
 Your privacy is of paramount importance.

 Working with agencies or handling third party data

 Occasionally we work with agencies or other small businesses who may have to engage a third party in our communications.
 For example, an agency may have a copywriting brief on behalf of a client, or a small business owner might advise that we speak to an associate to assist with an article.